 In other types of photography, it’s more common to raise exposure and shadows in post.
+But in street photography, embracing dark shadows is more common.

-Let’s look at why you may want to shoot street photography underexposed in this article.
+Let’s look at why you may want to shoot underexposed street photography in this article.

 I like to underexpose my photos for street photography a large amount of the time because it creates the dark, dramatic shadows I’m looking for.
 Dramatic shadows can only be created when part of the subject or part of the subject or part of the frame is in direct light.